Niranjankr96/bjjaiswal.github.io/_posts/2018-04-20-Machine-Learning-Strategy-in-Deep-Learning.md

      <img src="/assets/img/ml-strategies/table-strategies.png" alt="misclassification"/>
    </div>
  </figure>

 This quick counting procedure, which you can often do in, at most, small numbers of hours can really help you make much better prioritization decisions, and understand how promising different approaches are to work on.

-#### Carrying out error analysis
+#### 4.1 Carrying out error analysis
-#### Cleaning up incorrectly labeled data
+#### 4.2 Cleaning up incorrectly labeled data
-#### Build your first system quickly, then iterate
+#### 4.3 Build your first system quickly, then iterate

-### Mismatched training and dev/test sets
+#### 4.4 Mismatched training and dev/test sets
-#### Bias and Variance with Mismatched data distributions.
+#### 4.5 Bias and Variance with Mismatched data distributions.
-#### Addressing data Mismatched
+#### 4.6 Addressing data Mismatched

-### Learning from multiple tasks
+### 5 Learning from multiple tasks
-#### Transfer Learning
+#### 6 Transfer Learning

 * Apply the knowledge you took in a task A and apply it in another task B.
 * For example, you have trained a cat classifier with a lot of data, you can use the part of the trained NN it to solve x-ray classification problem.
 * To do transfer learning, delete the last layer of NN and it's weights and:
    * Option 1: if you have a small data set - keep all the other weights as a fixed weights.
 Add a new last layer(-s) and initialize the new layer weights and feed the new data to the NN and learn the new weights.
    * Option 2: if you have enough data you can retrain all the weights.
-* Option 1 and 2 are called `fine-tuning` and training on task A called `pretraining`.
+* Option 1 and 2 are called *fine-tuning* and training on task A called *pretraining*.
 * When transfer learning make sense:
    * Task A and B have the same input X (e.g. image, audio).
    * You have a lot of data for the task A you are transferring from and relatively less data for the task B your transferring to.
    * Low level features from task A could be helpful for learning task B.

-#### Multi-task Learning
+### 7 Multi-task Learning

-### End-to-end deep Learning
+### 8 End-to-end deep Learning
 #### What is end-to-end deep learning?
-#### Wheteher to use end-to-end deep Learning
+#### 8.1 Whether to use end-to-end deep Learning